Find Affordable College Courses

 $12,256 Average Tuition & Fees

-With a ranking of #6, Millersville University of Pennsylvania did quite well on this year’s best value schools for physical sciences students.
-Located in the suburb of Millersville, Millersville is a public college with a medium-sized student population.
+Millersville University of Pennsylvania did quite well in this year’s ranking of the best value schools for physical sciences students.
+It came in at #6 on the list.
+Located in the suburb of Millersville, Millersville is a public school with a moderately-sized student population.

 Full Physical Sciences at Millersville University of Pennsylvania Report